Educators: Protect Personal Information

 There are several activities online which require some disclosure of personal information, including:

-• Registering: signing up for sites often requires a name and email address, but your child may be asked for their gender, date of birth, and more, but a red asterisk (*) often marks out the fields they must enter to register
+• Registering for an online account: signing up for sites often requires a name and email address, but your student may be asked for their gender, date of birth, and more, but a red asterisk (*) often marks out the fields they must enter to register

 • Shopping: sites may ask for further details to verify their identity, process payments, and make deliveries